ironclad logo

 • Optional or automatic upsell conditions in the contract renewal clause

-It is cheaper to upsell a client than find new ones—as acquiring a new customer can be five to 25 times more expensive than retaining an existing one—and CLM software can help.
+It is cheaper to upsell a client than find new ones, and CLM software can help you identify these opportunities, which is critical since strategies that improve customer satisfaction can increase cross-sell rates by 15 to 25 percent.
 Your sales team can analyze the benefits the customer already receives to demonstrate the company’s value to the client.

 How CLM software can drive your contract renewals

-The right technology makes all the difference in executing a successful renewal strategy.
-Contract lifecycle management software gives you tools to be proactive and successful with contract renewals.
-Implementing this technology drives real results, as the report found an average 55% improvement across value metrics for organizations using the platform.
+Contract lifecycle management software gives you tools to be proactive and successful with contract renewals, with some applications reducing contract cycle times by 50% or more and automating renewals to increase their total value.
+In fact, research found an average 55% improvement across key performance areas for organizations using CLM, as highlighted in the report.
 Contract metadata and metrics can provide critical insights into your agreements, and the software can even help you get ahead of important dates.

 Automate contract renewal reminders

 A proactive contract renewal strategy is an admirable goal, but too many companies lack the tools to achieve it.
 Their legacy systems are unable to analyze contract data to create automatic reminders.
-With an advanced CLM, the software and integrated AI analyze contracts for tagged fields that identify when a contract is set to renew.
+With an advanced CLM, the software and integrated artificial intelligence (AI) analyze contracts for tagged fields that identify when a contract is set to renew.

 Contract reminder software eliminates the need for employees to track and manage contracts and renewals manually.
-This reduces the high workload on a sales team; in fact, Gartner finds that effective CLM boosts sales effectiveness by reducing contract cycle times by 50% or more, letting them focus on generating more revenue.
-It also significantly decreases the chances of human error that lead to revenue leakage.
+This reduces the high workload on a sales team to let them focus on generating more revenue.
+It also significantly decreases the chances of human error that cause the company to lose money—a critical fix considering that 92% of errors in contract management are human errors, according to The 2025 Legal Operations Field Guide.
 It removes the guesswork by sending automatic reminders about upcoming renewals, so your team is proactive instead of reactive.

 Store all your contracts in a digital repository

 A digital contract repository keeps all of your agreements in one place.
 This makes them easy to capture, secure, and find later.
-More importantly, it gives you built-in access to contract metadata to help you automate your business and discover opportunities for contract renewal and upsell.
+More importantly, it gives you built-in access to contract metadata to help you automate your contracting processes and discover opportunities for renewal and upsell.

 Many businesses still use antiquated storage methods that make contracts impossible to find, or they are scattered across many different systems.
 This makes the likelihood of missed contract renewals (or accidental renewals) extremely high.
 The digital repository lets you answer important questions in seconds rather than sifting through pages of contract terms.

 The metadata provides you with renewal dates and key information to help you determine if you want to renew the contract, including data on contract performance, liability, and much more.
-With this information, you can make informed renewal decisions that improve your bottom line.
+You will make informed renewal decisions that improve your profitability with this information in hand.

 Measuring and optimizing your renewal strategy